ionoid/mkiot/README.md

-# Make IoT - Build Edge and IoT Apps
+# Make IoT - Build Edge and IoT Linux Apps

-A wrapper around `debootstrap` to build lightweight IoT Apps.
+A wrapper around `debootstrap` to build lightweight IoT Apps for Linux.

 ## Introduction